 { }

-\textbf{Comparison of different $k$ for POC}. \cref{tab:ablate_topk_detail} presents the detailed per-dataset accuracy with increasing $k$ values.
+\textbf{Analysis of hyperparameter $k$ for POC.} \cref{tab:ablate_topk_detail} presents per-dataset accuracy with different $k$ values.
 Results show that increasing $k$ generally improves performance, as it is more likely that the ground truths are contained in the top-$k$ predictions.

+\textbf{Prompting with taxonomy or text attributes brings limited gains.} \cref{tab:abl_POC_v2} extends \cref{tab:ablation_mainpaper} in the main paper by exploring additional auxiliary information, such as taxonomy and text descriptions of visual attributes, for POC prompting.
+Specifically, based on the top-5 class names with confidences scores, further adding taxonomy yields notable improvement.
+In contrast, adding text attributes provides no benefit and can even degrade performance.
+Importantly, adding few-shot images performs best, suggesting that LMMs learn better with visual input than with text input.
+Finally, when adopting a re-rank strategy, the benefit of taxonomy diminishes.
+The results highlight the effectiveness of POC's multimodal prompt.

+\textbf{Prompting with visual examples of all classes underperforms POC.} For datasets with a small number of classes (e.g., Mollusca and Weeds), one may hypothesize that directly prompting an LMM with both all class names and few-shot visual examples could suffice, without relying on an expert model.
+To investigate this, we construct a multimodal prompt that provides: (i) the test image, (ii) the full list of class names in the dataset, and (iii) few-shot visual examples for each class. \cref{tab:allnames_visuals} reports the results.
+Although adding visual examples improves performance compared to prompting with class names, this strategy still underperforms the FSL expert model.
+In contrast, our POC significantly outperforms all these alternatives.
+This is likely because the expert model's top-$k$ predictions help narrow down the decision space, emphasizing the necessity of post-hoc processing.

 { }